Kajabi vs. Kartra: a comparison

 Choosing the right LMS platform can be overwhelming.

 The last thing you want is for your platform or software of choice to be limiting your growth and capping your sales.
 And none of us want to rein in our wishlist or compromise our vision, right?

 Before we developed AccessAlly, we found ourselves in a similar situation.
 There were countless options available in the marketplace, but none of them met our needs.
-We found ourselves compromising what we really wanted and coming up with duct-taped solutions.
+We found ourselves compromising what we really wanted or coming up with duct-taped solutions.

 So we put our Software Engineering skills to work and developed AccessAlly, a fully functional LMS software.
 We continue to research the marketplace and share our knowledge with you so that you can make the best choice for your business.